-THE Secretary of the Treasury respectfully submits the following observations, in obedience to the direction of the President of the United States.
+The Secretary of the Treasury respectfully submits the following observations, in obedience to the direction of the President of the United States.

-The project of a treaty proposed by the minister of his Britannic Majesty for the reciprocal delivery of deserters from the land and naval service, does not sufficiently provide against the impressment of American seamen, and is therefore deemed inadmissible.
-The ideas of the Secretary of the Treasury on this subject are stated in the counter project hereto subjoined, and will be found to be essentially the same as those of the Secretary of State.
+The project of a treaty proposed by the Minister of His Britannic Majesty for the reciprocal delivery of descrets from the land and naval service, does not sufficiently provide against the impressment of American seamen, and is therefore deemed inadmissible.
+The ideas of the Secretary of the Treasury on this subject are stated in the counterproject heretofore subjoined, and will be found to be essentially the same as those of the Secretary of State.

-The Secretary of the Treasury fully concurs in opinion with the Secretary of State, respecting the reply proper to be given to the notes of Mr Liston dated 2d and 4th February last, demanding the restitution of several American vessels, captured by British cruizers and rescued by the crews of said vessels.
+The Secretary of the Treasury fully concurs in opinion with the Secretary of State, respecting the reply proper to be given to the notes of Mr. Liston, dated the 2d and 4th February last, demanding the restitution of several American vessels, captured by British cruizers, and rescued by the crews of said vessels.